Somatic Therapy in Palm Desert for the High-Functioning Perfectionist.

 In our work together, you can expect:

-A steady, grounding pace that helps your body feel safer
+A steady, grounding pace that helps your body feel safer than it does out in the "hustle."

 This work isn’t about fixing you.